waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - Lead: GNEISS (Graveler) Lv44 (Earthquake, Rollout).

 ## Capture Strategy (Suicune)
 - Suicune is a static encounter in Tin Tower (Crystal).
 - Lead: XENON (Gastly) Lv21 (Hypnosis, Night Shade).
 - Items: 43 Great Balls, 1 Ultra Ball.

 ## Lessons Learned
 - Suicune Quest (Crystal): The quest is strictly gated.
 Eusine must be defeated in Cianwood before the Route 42 sighting triggers.
 Missing this battle is a common cause of progress stalling.
-- Navigation (Cianwood): The northern shore is reachable by land via a western detour (X=2) to bypass the Y=15-18 walls, then heading north to Y=14, east to X=8, and north through the gap at (8, 13).
+- Navigation (Cianwood): The northern shore is reachable on foot via a western detour (X=2) to bypass the Y=15-18 walls, then heading north to Y=14, east to X=8, and north through the gap at (8, 13).
 - Tool Hygiene: Refined find_path_v9 to handle Objects, Ledges, Warps, and 'seen' tiles.
 Outdated tools deleted.

 ## Task Log
 - Verifying Eusine status in Cianwood City: Started Turn 27474.
-(Turn 27555: Currently surfing at (13, 18) heading for north shore via land detour).
+(Turn 27557: Currently surfing at (14, 18) heading for north shore via land detour).